OUR HISTORY

 The oldest daughter, Paula Jo Edwards was the first of the children to take over running the farm when Helen and Roger retired.
 From flowers and horses to cooking, piano and needlework, Paula exuded a bursting poetic approach to life.
 She brought the pick-your-own flower garden to life.
 She is deeply missed after passing on in 2014.

 Today, Burdick Blueberries is owned and managed by Amy Edwards, with her partner, Beth.
 They made a career u-turn and moved from California in 2015 to keep the family farm and dream alive.
 While Amy oversees every detail of the farm operation, Beth manages the retail side and also the flower production called Bluems.
-They started hosting guests in the The Guest House in 2019 (See GUEST HOUSE).
-Read more of Amy’s story in THE TEAM.
+They started hosting guests in the Guest House in 2019.
+Read more in Meet Amy and Beth.